 Level 1: Easy.
 For families with young children

 Level 2: Medium.
 Wear comfortable and sturdy shoes.

 Level 3: Some hills, natural paths.

-Note: Time to complete is based on average adult pace of 4 km per hour.
-Individual times may vary with grade, ground conditions and ability of the participant.
+Note: Time to complete is based on the average adult pace of 4 km per hour.
+Individual times may vary with grade, ground conditions and the ability of the participant.